 A three electrode electrochemical cell for cyclic voltammetry

 Cyclic voltammetry is a powerful and versatile electrochemical technique.
-With modern potentiostats and software packages, the method is relatively straight-forward to perform:
+With a modern potentiostat and software package, the method is relatively straight-forward to perform:

 1. Create a solution consisting of the compound of interest, an electrolyte, and a solvent which dissolves both